monheimx9/sonarr-sub-managerr/readme.md

 In order to use the function **export all** from Sonarr, you need to configure Sonarr's host ip address as well as the API key in [configus.py](https://github.com/monheimx9/sonarr-sub-managerr/blob/main/configus.py)

+Then start the script using the arguments bellow when there's at least one episode imported or upgraded

 By default **unmonitored** episodes aren't treated, not in full export, nor when the queue is treated

 ## Features